cpascual36/cpascual36.github.io/README.md

-## Website Performance Optimization portfolio project
+## Project 4: Website Performance Optimization

-Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
-In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).
+Optimize this online portfolio for speed!
+In particular, optimize the critical rendering path and make this page render as quickly as possible.
+Identify and resolve performance issues to achieve a target score of 90+ for index.html on PageSpeed Insights mobile/desktop and a consistent 60 FPS when scrolling in pizza.html.

-To get started, check out the repository, inspect the code,

-### Getting started

-####Part 1: Optimize PageSpeed Insights score for index.html

-Some useful tips to help you get started:

-1. Check out the repository
+###File Structure
+src/
+Contains development CSS, JS, and images, sorted into respective directories. dest/
+Contains the production ready CSS, JS, and images built from the src/ files.

+###Build
+The Gulp task runner was used to inline csss.

+###Optimization

+####Index Page
+The original PageSpeed Insights score for index.html was 35/100 for mobile and 47/100 for desktop.
+After optimizing the scores are 93 for mobile and 97 for desktop.

+The following changes were made to to achieve these scores:

+1. Optimized code can be run from the dest folder.

 1. To inspect the site on your phone, you can run a local server

   ```bash